omgr/coding-problems-practice/FOLDER-RENAME-INSTRUCTIONS.md

-# 📝 Folder Rename Instructions
+# 📝 Repository Setup Complete

-## Current Status

-✅ **COMPLETED**:
+## ✅ All Tasks Completed

-- Created `docs/` folder
+- ✅ Created `docs/` folder for organized documentation
-- Moved all documentation MD files to `docs/` (except README.md)
+- ✅ Moved all MD files to `docs/` (except README.md in root)
-- Updated all internal links to reflect new structure
+- ✅ Updated all internal links and paths
-- Created README files in empty folders explaining their purpose
+- ✅ Created README files explaining each folder's purpose
-- Created utility scripts in `utils/` folder
+- ✅ Built utility scripts in `utils/` folder

-⚠️ **PENDING**:
-- Folder rename from `coding-interview-prep` to `coding-problems-practice`
+- ✅ Renamed repository to `coding-problems-practice`
-  - **Reason for failure**: File lock (likely VS Code or terminal has the folder open)
+- ✅ Committed to Git

 ---